Shashank-kumar-Yadav/Ad_Hoc-Insights-Consumer-Goods/README.md

 3. The target audience of this dashboard is top-level management - hence you need to create a presentation to show the insights.
 4. Be creative with your presentation, audio/video presentation will have more weightage.

-Other resources Provided:

-a.
-Dataset required to provide
-b.
-Metadata
-c.
-Hints (try not to use the hints to develop your skills quicker)
-d.
-Sample questions and Presentation